 Does putting it that way ^^ offend you?
 If it does, I wonder why?
 Is it because those would be terrible things to say to someone?
 Or is it because you feel they misrepresent what your message actually is?
 I don’t think they misrepresent the message at all, and I’ve got a Master’s degree in this stuff–from a conservative seminary no less–so you should at least hear me out.

-What the above characterization does is present your message without supplying the customary sugary coating with which evangelicals have learned to cover the message.
-It’s like covering a serving of arsenic with sugar, cinnamon, and honey butter.
+I simply presented your message without supplying the customary sugary coating with which evangelicals have learned to cover the message.
+It’s like coating strychnine with sugar, cinnamon, and honey butter.
 You can certainly make it taste better so that people will swallow it, but in the end it is only going to do damage.

 It is an anti-human message, and as long as that’s what you’ve got to sell, I’m not going to be buying it.
 I’m also going to keep talking about what’s wrong with it, because I see the damage it causes.
 I can still see its effects in my own life, even today.

-The Christian gospel is a fundamentally anti-human message because it is predicated on the notion that humans deserve to be punished just for being what humans are and for doing what humans do naturally.
-And I’m not talking about the worst of us—the ones we have to lock up because they are a danger to us and to themselves.
+The Christian gospel is a fundamentally anti-human message because it is predicated on the notion that humans deserve to be punished just for being what humans are naturally.
+And I’m not talking about us only at our worst—the ones we have to lock up because they’re a danger even to themselves—because most people are not criminals.

-Most people are not criminals, and yet your message explicitly asserts that all people deserve a punishment worse than the ones we inflict on murderers and child-molesters.
-An eternity of suffering for about seventy years of what amount to mostly “thought crimes.”
-This is not a normal way of thinking.
-I would love for you to regain a sense of that at some point, because I think it would do you a world of good.
+Yet for some reason your message explicitly asserts that all people deserve a punishment worse than the ones we inflict on murderers and child-molesters.
+An eternity of suffering for about seventy years of mostly “thought crimes.”
+This is not a normal way of thinking, and I would love for you to regain a sense of that at some point.
+I think it would do you a world of good.

 I hope at least some of you made it all the way through to the end of this without tuning me out.
 Speaking personally, it took me being gone for several years for me to return to my home church with ears newly re-sensitized to the strangeness of the Easter Sunday morning worship ritual.

-I’ll be honest, I’m gonna always love hearing Christ the Lord is Risen Today sung by an auditorium of people.
+I’ll be honest, I’m always going to love hearing Christ the Lord is Risen Today sung by an auditorium full of people.
 Music can be a wonderful, moving thing.
-But some of us are just gonna be weirded out by everything else that’s said and done in a typical evangelical worship service.
+But some of us are just going to be weirded out by everything else that’s said and done in a typical evangelical worship service.

 [Image Source: Adobe Stock]